AndreaRibuoli/RIBY/README.md

 The `SQLBindCol` is performed internally specifying a default conversion to UTF-16 strings: this way simplyfing the logic (we will have the time to rework this implementation).

-But Let us first demonstrate what we have accomplished right now.
+Let us demonstrate what we have accomplished right now.

 **Note**.
 For the sake of future consistency I have frozen a version of 3 files (the current sources will be free to evolve in future development).
 This documentation will remain consistent with the current phase in the development.